wkallhof/iron-beard/README.md

 [appveyor]: https://ci.appveyor.com/project/wkallhof/iron-beard/branch/master
 [appveyor-badge]: https://ci.appveyor.com/api/projects/status/xf9ra9257yclw3gg/branch/master?svg=true

-A simple and easy to use cross-platform static site generator built with .NET Core
+A simple and easy to use cross-platform static site generator built with .NET Core.
+IronBeard processes your Razor `.cshtml` files, markdown `.md` files into full `.html` files ready for static hosting on services like Amazon S3.

+IronBeard maintains your folder structure and copies static assets like images, JS, and CSS into their respective directories to maintain the correct linking on the generated site.

+Adding a `beard.json` file to your project root allows for further configuration (see below).

 ## Features
 - [x] Support for recursive folder and file structures